 That’s where time tracking comes in.

-And if you want to get a little more technical, there are plenty of apps out there that can help you accurately track how you and your team are spending your time—from simple Pomodoro timers to advanced time-tracking apps like Buddy Punch.
+And if you want to get a little more technical, there are plenty of apps out there that can help you accurately track how you and your team members are spending your time—from simple Pomodoro timers to advanced time-tracking apps like Buddy Punch.

 It’s hard to see what you need to change unless you know what you’re already doing, right?